ChiragOfficial/OpenChatRoom/README.md

 # About Project: #
-In this project, I have implemented a simple TCP chat.
+In this project, I have implemented a simple TCP chatroom.
-The project involves programming one server that hosts the chat and multiple clients that connects to that very server and communicates with each other.
+The project involves programming one server that hosts the chatroom and multiple clients that connects to that very server and communicates with each other.
 It is a project for understanding the working of TCP/IP Connections.

 # Content: #
 The project consists of two files: